WarehouseProject-EECS373/zumo-controller/README.md

   - Manages main internal state (idle, driving, picking up, etc.)
   - Tells Box Interface to engage

+## Peripheral Mapping

+Which peripherals are in use on which pins

+### Timers

+- TIM2
+  - dedicated to `rmkernel` and `HAL`
+- TIM3
+  - Motor PWM
+  - 2 output channels, PB4 and PB6

 ## Directory Structure

 ```bash